 Or it could be the slow-motion impact of long-standing flaws in the city’s bus system: The endless lines to board the bus; the agonizing trudge through traffic; the crowded aisles; the gaps between buses that, ironically, then seem to arrive in pairs.

 Within recent years, a lot of attention has been paid to fixing subway issues.
 The MTA announced it’s NYC Subway Action Plan in 2017 and has constantly released information on delays.
-Another recent report from Stringer’s office titled The Economic Cost of the Subway shows how even minor delays of just a few minutes can cost New Yorkers over 100 million in a year.
+Another recent report from Stringer’s office shows how even minor delays of just a few minutes can cost New Yorkers over 100 million in a year.

 But the days of buses being the neglected element of the city’s transit network might be coming to an end.
 The Regional Plan Association has called for a dramatic expansion of bus service in its new Fourth Regional Plan.
-Meanwhile, subway repair work will shift massive numbers of New York commuters into the bus system: When the L train, which cuts through Northern Brooklyn, is shut for repairs in 2019, many of the 400,000 that regularly take the L train will have to rely on buses to make it to other train junctions if they live along the many stops where the L is the only available train station.
+Meanwhile, subway repair work will shift massive numbers of New York commuters into the bus system: When the L train, which cuts through Northern Brooklyn, is shut for repairs in 2019, many of the 400,000 that regularly take the L train will have to rely on buses.

 Hard to pinpoint problem routes

 To combat bus issues, Rider’s Alliance launched the Bus Turnaround Campaign at the end of 2016.
-Burgos-Veras hopes that with the combined efforts of New Yorkers and the campaign, the MTA will turn more of their focus towards improving and expanding bus service.
-And though she knows how important the trains are too, she doesn’t want buses to be neglected.
+Burgos-Veras hopes that with the combined efforts of New Yorkers and the campaign, the MTA will turn more of its focus towards improving and expanding bus service.
+And though she knows how important the trains are, she doesn’t want buses to be neglected.